ml4drug-book/ml4drug-book.github.io/call.md

 # Call for Papers

 Area of Interest (including but not limited to):
-- learning physical dynamics from data
+- Learning physical dynamics from data
-- speed up physical simulators, samplers and solvers
+- Speed up physical simulators, samplers and solvers
-- extracting physical insights from data
+- Extracting physical insights from data
-- automation of physics rediscovery and discovery
+- Automating physics rediscovery and discovery
 - Predicting molecular properties or bioactivities
 - Generative modeling and de novo designing molecules
 - Modeling chemical reactions and retrosynthesis